-My monthly income ranged from 5K to 40K, there was just one month that I managed to make close to a lakh.
+My monthly income ranged from 5K to 40K, and there was just one month that I managed to make close to a lakh.
 But it mostly averaged around 20 or 25K.
 And the pitfall with freelancing was to chase payments.
 It is not like you get paid once the work is done, nope!
-From having a hefty salary being credited into my account it turned into keeping track of who has to pay me money and keeping my fingers crossed that it turns up.
+From having a hefty salary being credited into my account, it turned into keeping track of who has to pay me and keeping my fingers crossed that it turns up.

 The Transformational Phase

 I was still flaky dilly-dallying with my blog, pushing it to make some more money.
-I was so confident of getting back to work.
-Cause it has never been an issue in my life.
-When I graduated from college I had two offers in hand and ever since then, it has been choosing the best answer when it came to accepting offers.
+I was so confident of getting back to work as it has never been an issue in my life.
+When I graduated from college, I had two offers in hand, and ever since then, it has been choosing the best answer when it came to accepting submissions.
 But a rude shock was waiting for me when I joined the job market.

 Finding Job after a Career Break

 This was the phase when I realized what a privileged life I was living.
-And it is tough for any of us to realize until we go broke 🙂 There is so much that we take for granted.
-One day while talking to my mom she kept insisting on buying fish for lunch and I suddenly broke down as, “do you know that a good fish costs 500rs, I can’t spend so much on one meal!”
+And it is tough for any of us to recognize until we go broke.
+There is so much that we take for granted.
+One day while talking to my mom, she kept insisting on buying fish for lunch, and I suddenly broke down as “do you know that a good fish costs 500rs?
+I can’t spend so much on one meal!”

-It took me close to ten months to find a job.
-Of which three months I took to do some certifications to upskill.
-And in this time the exploitation by companies on hiring people on a break was like an awakening.
-I was offered jobs with salaries not even half of what I was earning a couple of years back.
-I was pursuing a role different from the previous one I had cos I believed this was the best for me.
-It was super tough to keep the head afloat, acknowledge the gaps, and keep trying and trying.
-In December 2019 I got a job offer, a role that I pursued for 🙂
+It took me close to ten months to find a job, of which three months were spent for certifications to upskill.
+In this time, companies’ exploitation of hiring people on a break was like an awakening.
+I was offered jobs with salaries, not even half of what I was earning a couple of years back.
+I was pursuing a role different from the previous one because I believed this was the best for me.
+It was super tough to keep the head afloat, acknowledge the gaps, and kept trying and trying.
+Finally, In December 2019, I got a job offer, a role that I pursued for.

 Lessons from My Career Break

-What brings you happiness and how to pursue happiness.
+What brings you happiness, and how to pursue happiness.
 Not chase or hang on to stuff that does not give you any fulfillment.
 What are your trigger points?
 What makes you feel joy.

 There is so much to say here.

-- To be grateful for every morsel you eat.
+To be grateful for every morsel you eat.
 Enjoy your food and eat.
 Take out time to eat your meal.
-This work from home during lockdown was ruining it that I have now blocked my calendar just to sit and enjoy my meal.

-- Gratitude to the job and money.
+During the lockdown, this work from home ruins it that I have now blocked my calendar to sit and enjoy my meal.
+Gratitude to the job and money.
 Work with all my heart and do justice for the pay that I get.
-When you put your heart into the job, the happiness and results do come in.
+When you put your heart into the job, happiness and results do come in.

-- You will fall and you will fail, and it is the cycle of life.
+Take it slow.
+Make it to watch the sunrise or sunset and stop to see the birds and people around you.
+You will fall, and you will fail, and it is the cycle of life.
 To fail is part of life and to pick yourself up out of it is what you need to work on.

 The universe helps you get it after you put up a fight.

 That was my journey.
 You take your step and let me know your experience.
 If you have been thinking about taking a career break well then you are just waiting for that teeny tiny push.
 Plan your finances, decide how do you want to spend the break and get in.
 You know, I did not have a great childhood or an adolescent life.
 I grew up like an adult, I constantly felt like I was missing out on something, and in this break, I lived like a teenager and now, there is nothing that I have to complain about.
 I am more appreciative of where I am now and all this cos of the time I took to self retrospect.
 I was able to chase dreams.
 Some people when they talk to me they add a line, “you are enjoying life aren’t you!”
 Well, if somebody is saying this then I must be doing something right.
 Do it if you are thinking about it 🙂